Moderna's COVID-19 vaccine shows promise against Delta variant in lab study

 “These new data are encouraging and reinforce our belief that the Moderna COVID-19 vaccine should remain protective against newly detected variants,” Chief Executive Stéphane Bancel said.

-Earlier in the day, India granted permission to drugmaker Cipla Ltd (CIPL.NS) to import Moderna's vaccine to the country for restricted use. read more
+Earlier in the day, India granted permission to drugmaker Cipla Ltd to import Moderna’s vaccine to the country for restricted use.

 Our Standards: The Thomson Reuters Trust Principles.